-How a Talking Points Workflow Drops From Two Hours to 30 Minutes
+How a Talking Points Workflow Drops From Two Hours to 30 Minutes: The Executive Media Brief at a PR Agency

 By Gabriel Tan | April 2026